dolph/recipes/glazed-roast-turkey.md

 - 6 tablespoons **canola oil**

 ## Roasting

+Remove turkey from wire rack and rinse baking sheet and rack if needed (turkey will most likely release some liquid).
+Line baking sheet with 3 layers of foil to make cleanup easy and set rack back inside.
+Arrange turkey pieces on rack, skin side up, and let sit at room temperature 2–3 hours to help decrease the cooking time.

 Place a rack in middle of oven; preheat to 425°.
 Rub turkey with oil and pour 1 cup water into baking sheet.
 Roast turkey, rotating baking sheet halfway through, until skin is mostly golden brown, 20–25 minutes.
 Reduce oven temperature to 300° and continue to roast turkey, brushing with glaze every 20 minutes and adding more water by ½-cupfuls as needed to maintain some liquid in baking sheet, until an instant-read thermometer inserted into the thickest part of breast registers 150°, and 170° when inserted into the thickest part of the thighs, 50–70 minutes longer (total cooking time will be 1–1½ hours).
 Skin should be deep golden brown and shiny.
 Transfer turkey to a cutting board; tent loosely with foil.
 Let rest 30–60 minutes before carving.